dina-web-nrm/mediaserver-module/README.md

 1. The Mediaserver can be used as a standalone server (no coupling to an external system).
 2. The Mediaserver can be used as an integrated part of your system, coupled.

-The Mediaservers has the basic CRUD responsibilities: <p>
+The Mediaservers has the basic CRUD responsibilities:

 1. Storing :
 Storing binaries to the filesystem and Storing the metadata to a database.
 2. Retrieving: